-Students who need to take a leave for a physical or psychological illness should refer to the Medical Leave section for information and instructions.
+Students who need to take a leave for a physical or psychological illness should refer to the Medical Leave policy for information and instructions.

 Students who must interrupt their studies for a compelling reason may be granted a Leave of Absence for a stated period of no more than a year.
 Approved leaves are entered on a student's permanent academic record.
 The period of a Leave of Absence is not counted as part of the time allowed for the completion of degree requirements.

 To be granted a personal Leave of Absence, a student must first visit Dean Melanie Huff to discuss the situation.
 Those who are approved (supporting documentation may be requested from the student to substantiate such a request).
 Leaves are not approved during the first eight weeks of a semester except under documented emergency circumstances.
 Leaves of absence after classes have started are not granted based on whether the programs are offered in-person or online.
 Students may take no more than one leave while enrolled.

 International students are advised that taking a personal leave of absence may affect their student visa status and should consult with the International Students and Scholars Office.

 For more information, read the policy on Refund Rates for Leaves and Withdrawals.

 To request a personal leave of absence, complete the following checklist:

 - Meet with Dean Huff as soon as possible to discuss the leave.
 A formal request must be made in writing and an LOA request form submitted.

 - Notify immediately Tarin Almanzar, our Dean of Admissions and Financial Aid.
 She will review your finances and the refund rates as they apply to you.